 And with that obesity comes a rise in heart disease risk[*].
 Obesity ties closely to insulin resistance, high blood sugar, diabetes, dyslipidemia, high blood pressure, and a host of other CVD risk factors.

-Vegetable oil producers (and the American Heart Association) maintain that corn oil is heart healthy because it lowers both LDL and total cholesterol levels[*].
+Vegetable oil producers (and the American Heart Association) maintain that corn oil is heart-healthy because it can lower both LDL and total cholesterol levels[*].

 The other issue is the mechanism through which corn oil lowers cholesterol: phytosterols.
 Phytosterols are the plant version of cholesterol, and humans don’t process them particularly well.

 By weight, corn oil is about 0.77% phytosterol.
-That may not sound like much, but it’s actually a lot, because phytosterols are potent.
+That may not sound like much, but it’s a lot because phytosterols are potent.
 Just a few hundred milligrams can significantly lower cholesterol levels[*].

 Phytosterols work by blocking cholesterol absorption in your gut — the more phytosterols you eat, the less cholesterol can get into your bloodstream [*].

-You might think that’s good for your heart, but the data suggests the opposite:
+You might think that’s good for your heart, but the data suggests the opposite is true:

-- People with high levels of phytosterols get very bad heart disease at a very young age[*]
+- People with high levels of phytosterols are at risk for heart disease at a very young age[*]

 - Postmenopausal women with high serum phytosterols have a significantly higher risk for coronary artery disease[*]

-- Elevated phytosterol levels link tightly to heart attacks high-risk men[*]
+- Elevated phytosterol levels link tightly to heart attacks in high-risk men[*]

-- Data from the Framingham study, the largest and longest-running heart disease study in history, suggests that higher serum phytosterols may increase CVD risk[*]
+- Data from the Framingham study, the largest and longest-running heart disease study in history, suggests that higher serum phytosterols may increase CVD (cardiovascular disease) risk[*]

 #5: Corn Oil and Diabetes

 Type 2 diabetes is a component of metabolic syndrome — a disease characterized by insulin resistance, high blood sugar, high insulin, and obesity.
-High carb, high sugar diets cause type 2 diabetes — and high fat keto diets reverse it[*].
+High-carb, high-sugar diets are strongly linked to Type 2 diabetes — and high-fat keto diets may reverse it[*].

 #6: Corn Oil and Liver Disease